 Targeted therapy.
 For B-cell non-Hodgkin lymphoma, rituximab (Rituxan), a type of targeted therapy called a monoclonal antibody, may be used.
 A monoclonal antibody recognizes and attaches to a specific protein in the cancer cells and it does not affect cells that don’t have that protein.
 Specifically, rituximab targets B lymphocytes and is used together with chemotherapy for most patients.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

 Radiation therapy.
 For people with HIV/AIDS-related lymphoma, radiation therapy may be given along with chemotherapy.

-Learn more about treatment for non-Hodgkin lymphoma.
+Learn more about treatment options for non-Hodgkin lymphoma.

-Treatments for women with the precancerous condition called CIN (see Overview) are generally not as effective for women with HIV/AIDS because of a weakened immune system.
+Treatments for women with the precancerous condition called CIN (see Introduction) are generally not as effective for women with HIV/AIDS because of a weakened immune system.
 Often, the standard treatment for HIV/AIDS can lower the symptoms of CIN.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).